maldun/autobahn_naval_compatch/README.md

 # Autobahn nach 56 and Kaiserreich Naval Rework Compatch
 ##  submod for Kaiserreich

-Making Autobahn nach 56 and Kaiserreich Naval Rework work together
+Making Autobahn nach 56 and Kaiserredux Naval Rework work together

 A Redux version is developed in parallel.